A Letter to the Boston Bomber

-Maybe you want that to happen, and your decision to target the Boston marathon was an act of strategic ‘political violence’, calculated to achieve these effects.
+Maybe you want that to happen.
 Or perhaps you didn’t think that far ahead.
-Perhaps you wanted revenge for the US drone strikes carried out in Pakistan and other countries in recent years, many of whose victims, according to a report by the Bureau of Investigative Journalism, consisted of ‘civilians who had gone to rescue victims or were attending funerals.’
+Perhaps you wanted revenge for the US drone strikes carried out in Pakistan and other countries in recent years, many of whose victims, according to a report by the Bureau of Investigative Journalism, consisted of “civilians who had gone to rescue victims or were attending funerals.”

 Perhaps you wanted to ‘bring the war home’ to the American public and demonstrate that the US government was unable to protect its own citizens, even after all these years in which al Qaeda has supposedly been ‘degraded’.
 And then of course there is the possibility that you aren’t a Muslim or an Arab after all.

 You might be a’rightwing extremist’, who hates the idea of ‘big government’ and a black president, or believes that Obama wants to ‘take your guns’ or flood the country with immigrants.
 You might be a neo-Nazi, a white supremacist, an anti-abortion fanatic, a veteran of the Iraq war with PTSD, an anti-immigration ‘patriot’.
 You could be a ‘lone wolf’ or a you could be a member of a group and organization.